acidvegas/skeleton/README.md

 ## Information
-This is a basic skeleton for building your own bots for Internet Relay Chat usage.
+This is a basic skeleton for building your own bots for Internet Relay Chat *(IRC)* usage.
 It is asyncronous, can log to file, handle basic I/O, flood control, etc.

 A skeleton in Python & Golang *(beta)* are in this repository.